mustafaerendalgic/HChat/README.md

 - **Seen Status per Message** — Each `ChatMessage` in the Realtime Database has a `seen` boolean that is updated via `updateSeenStatus()` once the recipient opens the chat.

-- **Glide for Profile Pictures** — User avatars are loaded from Firebase Storage URLs using Glide 5.

 - **Lottie Animations** — Loading and empty-state animations are handled by the Lottie library.

 ---